Where did the idea of the Fringe come from?

 How is it run?

-The Fringe is a Community Interest Company (CIC).
+The Fringe is a is a not-for-profit Community Interest Company (CIC).

 Is it a regular event?

 Absolutely.
 The idea has always been for this to be an annual event and it’s not just limited to London either.
 We already have satellite events occurring outside London and artists and designers coming from all over the world to participate.
-In 2013 satellites in Bristol, Brighton, Kent and Vienna will all be hosting Chelsea Fringe events.
+In 2019 there were not only UK satellites in Aberdeen, Brighton, Cambridge and Kent but also further afield where Argentina, Australia, Canada, Italy and Japan hosted Chelsea Fringe events.